tinted-theming/home/builder.md

 - `base00-rgb-b` to `base0F-rgb-b` - converted from the hex value in the scheme file

 ## Operation
-Running `base16` with no arguments should build all present scheme files and temlpate files.
-Running `base16 update` should update all scheme and template repositories.
+Running `builder` with no arguments should build all present scheme files and temlpate files.
+Running `builder update` should update all scheme and template repositories.

 ## Architecture
 There is no outline for the architecture that a base16 theme builder should follow but a design goal should be to keep the application as simple as possible providing only the functionality desibed in this document.